 You, your child, and others who supervise or care for your child need to recognize the signs and symptoms of anaphylaxis and how to treat it.
 Your child’s doctor will give you a written step-by-step plan on what to do in an emergency.
 The plan is called an allergy emergency care plan or anaphylaxis emergency action plan.
 To be prepared, you, your child, and others who care for your child need to have copies of this plan.

-Epinephrine is the medicine used to treat anaphylaxis.
+Epinephrine is the only medicine that will stop anaphylaxis.
 The emergency action plan tells you when and how to give epinephrine.
 You cannot rely on antihistamines to treat anaphylaxis.

 Know How to Use Epinephrine